Skip to content

 ts

-import { buildRoutes } from '@forinda/kickjs-http'
+import { buildRoutes } from '@forinda/kickjs'

 import { PRODUCT_REPOSITORY } from './domain/repositories/product.repository'